Roasted red peppers add oomph to a basic tomato sauce.

 - Allow the sauce to reduce by almost half, about 30 minutes to one hour.
 Remove the Parmesan rind and bay leaf.
 Season with additional salt and pepper.

-- Thin with tomato juice or starchy pasta water if desired
+- Thin starchy pasta water if desired

 Notes